About Spain - Balearic Islands

 - International Driving Permit: Yes, if you are a non-EU licence holder.

-- Additional papers: Identification (passport), a valid driving licence and a valid proof of insurance.
+- Additional papers: As you collect your car, these are the documents you should have with you at all times: Identification (passport), a valid driving licence and a valid proof of insurance.
 (It is advisable to buy insurance at the car rental company in case your policy doesn't cover you while driving in Spain).

 - Additional requirements: Warning triangles, reflective vests and hands-free equipment with hearing aids are required while driving and talking on the phone.